A1795066711/Binoculars/README.md

     The Requirement given

 ### Magpie.pdf
     The Final Ducumentation of the Design.
-And also it is the final report.
+And it is the final report.

 ### the Overview.pdf
     The Overview of the team work